Shariar-Hasan/QuoteVerse/README.md

 Quoteverse is a simple web application that generates random quotes to inspire, motivate, and enlighten.
 This open-source project aims to spread positivity though words.

+### Note : This Repository is under Hacktoberfest 2023
+#### STAR⭐ The Repository, Open First PULL REQUEST & Get it Merged! 🎉

+🗣 Hacktoberfest encourages participation in the open source community, which grows bigger every year.
+Complete the challenge and earn a limited edition rewards!🚀

+📢 Register [here](https://hacktoberfest.com/) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to get awesome rewards! 🔥.

 ## Table of Contents

 - [Features](#features)